ayanbag/v5/menu/about.md

 In mid 2021, after I graduate I joined **Tata Consultancy Services** as an assistant system engineer and currently working with SAP CRM and various automation frameworks like Selenium etc. for manual and automation testing for e-commerce and retail applications

-In my free time, I learn whatever musical instrument I can lay my hands on including but not limited to: _Drums_, _Bansuri_ (Indian bamboo flute), keyboard, guitar and the ukulele.
+In my free time, I learn whatever musical instrument I can lay my hands on including but not limited to: Drums, Bansuri (Indian bamboo flute), keyboard, guitar and the ukulele.

 ---